 BPMN stands for Business Process Modeling Notation, which is a flowchart approach for modeling the steps of a planned business process from start to finish.
 It is an important part of Business Process Management because it visually illustrates the sequence of business activities and information flows required to complete a process.

-Its goal is to simulate approaches to increase efficiency, account for new situations, or obtain a competitive advantage.
+Its goal is to simulate approaches to increase efficiency, account for new situations, or obtain a competitive advantage for individual business process automation.
 In recent years, the approach has undergone a standardization drive, and it is now known by a somewhat different name: Business Process Model and Notation, still abbreviated as BPMN.
 It's not the same as the software design language Unified Modeling Language (UML).

 At its most basic level, BPMN is designed to help participants and other stakeholders in a business process comprehend the steps through an easy-to-understand visual depiction.
 At a deeper level, it's aimed at the people who will carry out the process, providing enough detail to ensure flawless execution.
 It establishes a consistent language for all stakeholders, technical and non-technical, including business analysts, process participants, managers, and technical developers, as well as external teams and consultants.
 It should, in theory, bridge the gap between process intent and implementation by giving enough depth and clarity into the sequence of business activities.